The best tablets you can buy in Australia

 Pricing and availability only accurate as of last page update.

-The Galaxy Tab S8 is more modest than it's pro-grade counterpart, but it's also significantly more affordable.
+The Galaxy Tab S8 is more modest than it's pro-grade counterparts, but it's also significantly more affordable.
 If you're looking for a high-performance Android tablet, but don't quite need something as big, ambitious or geared to replace your laptop as the Samsung Galaxy Tab S8 Ultra, then the standard model will likely serve almost just as well.

 Apple iPad (9th Gen)